 The beginning of a new decade always promises hope for a better tomorrow.
 Looking back at the last decade, the new decade puts a lot into perspective in terms of overall development.
 A nation’s progress is dependent on its pillars of growth and economy.

 Agriculture is one of the most important sectors that impacts the Indian economy.
-The Indian agriculture sector accounts for 16 per cent of India’s gross domestic product or GDP (2017-18) and employs 50 per cent of the country’s workforce as per the Business and Economics Journal.
+The Indian agriculture sector accounts for 16% of India’s gross domestic product or GDP (2017-18) and employs 50% of the country’s workforce as per the Business and Economics Journal.
 Most Indians are dependent upon agriculture directly or indirectly, as a source of food or business.
-The Government’s investment plans into agriculture have a major impact on the economy of the nation.
+The Government’s investment plans in agriculture have a major impact on the economy of the nation.

 Warehousing in line with Warehouse Development and Regulatory Authority (WDRA) will have new norms now.
 Some of them are:

 Viability Gap Funding for setting up efficient warehouses at the block/taluk level.
 This will give farmers a better value for their crops.